json-schema-org/.github/profile/README.md

 [![YouTube](https://img.shields.io/static/v1?label=Youtube&message=@JSONSchemaOrgOfficial&color=red)](https://www.youtube.com/@JSONSchemaOrgOfficial)

 ## 👋 Welcome
-Welcome to JSON Schema, a declarative language that allows you to annotate and validate JSON documents.
+Welcome to [JSON Schema](https://json-schema.org), a declarative language that allows you to annotate and validate JSON documents.

 JSON Schema is part of [the OpenJS Foundation](https://openjsf.org/blog/2022/01/31/json-schema-joins-openjs-foundation/).

+## 📑 Getting started
+Are you wondering how to get started with JSON Schema?
+Please, visit our getting started guide in our [documentation](https://json-schema.org/learn/getting-started-step-by-step).
+Are you looking for JSON Schema tooling?
+Please, explore JSON Schema's tooling ecosystem on our [implementations page](https://json-schema.org/implementations).

 ## 🌎 Join the JSON Schema Community
 To get involved with our Community, please make sure you are familiar with the project's [Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).